mmarreddy/CafeManagementSystem/README.md

+This project is a scalable Cafe Management system.
+It allows users to view a cafe's menu, add menu items, order from the menu, delete menu items, and get a customer's bill.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.